Short-Term Let Regulations UK 2026: Complete Guide for Holiday Let Hosts

 - A new EPC assessment methodology becomes compulsory from 1 October 2029, measuring heat retention rather than energy consumption

 If your property is currently rated D or E, plan improvements now.
 Reaching Band C from E can cost £5,000–£15,000 depending on the property.
+See our holiday let EPC requirements guide for the four-month rule, the proposed reforms, and what counts as "let" for EPC purposes.

 London: The 90-Day Rule